CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

 - &nbsp; Basic java programming
 - &nbsp; Basic python programming

+SUCCESS: HPC computing is dominated by tools, remote nodes, and distributed systems that can only really be used in a CLI.
+We understand that many programmers prefer GUI tools and are not very comfortable working in the CLI.
+For those programmers: don't be intimidated!
+The environment provided for this module has been pre-configured to create a user friendly, efficient, and modern CLI environment.

 ## Getting Set Up ##

 For these labs, the host computer must have a working docker engine installed and configured.